CUB-Geomicrobiology/assignment-term-paper/term_paper.md

 # Title

 > Note: this is just a skeleton for the term paper in markdown.
-Feel free to keep or discard any part of this structure.
+Discard any part that doesn't fit the structure you want to use.

 ## Heading